I have been seeing some disconcerting misinformation presented on social media around vitamin C, specifically vitamin C in the form of ascorbic acid.

 (Before you get nervous, yes, we are all exposed to toxins like pollution, plastics, pesticides, etc., but there are many ways to incorporate simple lifestyle changes to reduce exposure.
 That’ll make vitamin C’s giant job a little easier!)

 Additionally, vitamin C is involved in a large swath of metabolic processes in the body.
-It plays a role in healing wounds and infections, and is needed to make collagen, a fibrous protein in connective tissue that supports nerves, immunity, bones, cartilage, and even blood.* In fact, collagen is crucial for the structural integrity of the placenta (2).
-As if that job wasn’t important enough, vitamin C also helps make several hormones and chemical messengers used between the brain and nerves (3), and maximizes the antioxidant benefits of vitamin E by regenerating it from its oxidized form (4).* It also improves the absorption of nonheme iron.* If you remember from my iron article, non-heme iron is the type of iron found in plant foods and is generally less bioavailable than heme iron, which is found in animal foods.
-Timing eating foods high in vitamin C along with iron-rich plant based foods can help boost how efficiently your body absorbs that iron (5), which is especially great news for vegetarians* So, as you can see, vitamin C has got its work cut out for it!
+It plays a role in healing wounds and infections and is needed to make collagen, a fibrous protein in connective tissue that supports nerves, immunity, bones, cartilage, and blood.* In fact, collagen is crucial for the structural integrity of the placenta (2).
+As if that job wasn’t important enough, vitamin C also helps make several hormones and chemical messengers used between the brain and nerves (3) and maximizes the antioxidant benefits of vitamin E by regenerating it from its oxidized form (4).* It also improves the absorption of nonheme iron.* If you remember from my iron article, non-heme iron is the iron found in plant foods and is generally less bioavailable than heme iron, which is found in animal foods.
+Timing eating foods high in vitamin C and iron-rich plant-based foods can help boost how efficiently your body absorbs that iron (5), which is especially great news for vegetarians* So, as you can see, vitamin C has got its work cut out for it!

 Like many vitamins, I always advocate for looking for them first in foods.
 But…

-While it can be possible to meet your vitamin C through diet, erring on the side of more - not less - is best when it comes to this incredibly helpful nutrient, especially while trying to conceive, pregnant, or breastfeeding*.
-In these cases, it would be an extreme challenge to get too much, even with supplementation and a vitamin c-rich diet.
+While it can be possible to meet your vitamin C through diet, erring on the side of more - not less - is best when it comes to this beneficial nutrient, especially while trying to conceive, pregnant, or breastfeeding*.
+In these cases, getting too much would be an extreme challenge, even with supplementation and a vitamin c-rich diet.

 - It can be depleted during periods of stress.* It is found in the adrenal glands and is released in response to stress, so focus on higher intake whenever you are going through a particularly tough period.

-- It supports collagen synthesis, which is something that we need to produce more of in pregnancy and then postpartum due to the tissue remodeling necessary to support your growing uterus, repair the hole left by your placenta, and remodel your breast tissue for breastfeeding (6).* In men, it supports healthy sperm count, motility, and overall sperm integrity, so it’s important for both men and women to be thinking about vitamin C!
+- It supports collagen synthesis, which we need to produce more of in pregnancy and postpartum due to the tissue remodeling necessary to support your growing uterus, repair the hole left by your placenta, and remodel your breast tissue for breastfeeding (6).* In men, it supports healthy sperm count, motility, and overall sperm integrity, so both men and women need to be thinking about vitamin C!

-- It’s important for fetal brain development, especially the development of the hippocampus, or the memory center.* Recent research shows that newborns have higher vitamin C concentrations (measured in cord plasma at birth) than their mothers, which suggests that it’s critical for their development, so it’s important for you to have enough vitamin C intake since low maternal vitamin C status could lead to low levels in your newborn (7).*
+- It’s essential for fetal brain development, especially the development of the hippocampus or the memory center.* Recent research shows that newborns have higher vitamin C concentrations (measured in cord plasma at birth) than their mothers, which suggests that it’s critical for their development, so you need to have enough vitamin C intake since low maternal vitamin C status could lead to low levels in your newborn (7).*